scluzzy/d4c-home/README.md

   ^'click' changes the menu icon to close icon if true

  ![image](https://user-images.githubusercontent.com/64918959/117671995-11735c00-b1b2-11eb-8999-7945f26297a4.png)
-  ^'click' changes the close icon to menu icon if false
+  ^'click'  activates the small nav menu if true

 #### Button() in Button.js